 As humans, we are creatures of habit.
 Our experiences form mental models that rest within the recesses of our mind and are triggered when we interact with similar circumstances.
 This relates to how we interact with new products that cater to a need we’ve satisfied with something else.
 We develop benchmarks and comfort zones that when hardwired become difficult to let go off.

-In order to keep pace with trends or data in the external or internal environment, PMs make modifications to their product, either feature-based or design related.
-Unfortunately, executing these changes, as convincing as the arguments may be, does not always guarantee positive customer reception.
+At the same time, product managers are prone to developing their product into the best version it can be.
+In an effort to keep pace with trends, business needs or data, PMs make modifications to their product, whether feature-related or design based.
+Unfortunately, executing these changes, as convincing as the arguments may be, does not always guarantee a positive response.

 Where did both companies go wrong?
 Was it a lack of customer research, oversight, a bullish attitude or plain arrogance?